Print Your Money: Cash-Like Experiences with Digital Money: Introduction

+The majority of central banks believe that CBDC will eventually be available to the public, and more than 75\% of central banks have already been engaging in CBDC~\cite{boar2021ready}.
+However, the implementation of CBDCs is not without difficulties.
+One major concern is how to facilitate transactions during contingencies, such as when the power or internet is down.
+In these scenarios, it should still be possible to complete transactions, but this raises the potential for fraud if the system is not properly secured~\cite{shen2020can}.
+Another challenge with CBDCs is that everyone who participates in the system must have a CBDC account, which could exclude certain groups such as children, the elderly, and non-resident travelers.

-These examples show that a backup plan is necessary.
+These examples show that a backup is necessary.
 For a while, cash will be this backup solution.
-But running an orthogonal second payment system is not a valid long term strategy.
-Some people will simply not carry cash just for emergencies.
-If cash is not used on a regular basis, even its security will be in jeopardy: People will not recognize the security features of rarely seen banknotes, and hence the trust in banknotes will vanish.
+But running an orthogonal second payment system is not a valid long-term strategy.
+If cash is not used on a regular basis, even its security will be in jeopardy.
+People will not recognize the security features of rarely seen banknotes, and hence the trust in banknotes will vanish.
 Once cash is at this stage, it will not be helpful in emergencies.
-So central banks will stop producing cash altogether, since the production and logistics costs of cash are high.
-We believe that cash may be disappearing surprisingly quickly.
-First in countries like Sweden, then in other parts of the world~\cite{arvidsson2019building}.
+So central banks will stop producing cash altogether since the production and logistics costs of cash are high.
+We believe that cash may be disappearing surprisingly quickly, first in countries like Sweden, then in other parts of the world~\cite{arvidsson2019building}.

 In principle, cash and CBDC represent two payment systems that are essentially incompatible.
-In this paper we propose a cash-like alternative that is fully compatible with CBDC, and as such better suited for the future of digital payments.
-More precisely, in this paper we propose a system where you can print your own money.
-We mean this quite literally: You print some QR code on a piece of paper (or any other physical media), which is then the physical equivalence of digital money.
+In this paper, we propose a cash-like alternative that can be fully compatible with CBDC and, as such, better suited for the future of digital payments.
+Our design process has three stages: interviews, system design, and system tests.
+First, we conducted 15 interviews in China, where digital payment systems are predominant, to acquire insights into how a CBDC system should satisfy their different needs.
+Based on these interviews, we developed a prototype CBDC system.
+Finally, we tested the prototype's performance on four different devices and invited six users to experience it in different simulated scenarios.

-We can increase trust and handling by (additionally) using NFC technology.
-Our self-printed cash is compatible with any digital payment system.
-This enables people without bank accounts to access financial services supported by digital payment systems.
-Moreover, our self-printed cash can be used for offline (emergency) transactions, like traditional cash.

-To the best of our knowledge, we are the first to suggest such a form of printable digital money to accommodate the different social needs.
-In some sense, our proposal gets close to what economists call token-based digital money (instead of account-based digital money) since a payee is able to verify the validity (genuine and unspent) of the payment token~\cite{coeure2018central}.
-Our design provides a new solution to CBDC systems, which enhances the money usability for different people in different scenarios.